DR2WEB/fsjs2.0-project-tailwind-Vscode-clone/README.md

 # fsjs2.0-project-tailwind-Vscode-clone

+Hi Everyone,

-Hi Everyone this is my Tailwind project
+This is my Tailwind project